google/openrtb/README.md

   - Public read/write methods to allow reuse by composition.
   - Extension registry is now per message type instead of "paths", static-typed, allowing reuse of messages as part of extensions.
-  - Support for extensions of scalar types such as int32
+  - Support for extensions of scalar types such as `int32`
   - Support for repeated extensions (of both message and scalar types).
-  - New OpenRtbJsonExtReader/Writer make simpler to write extensions.
+  - New `OpenRtbJsonExtReader/Writer` make simpler to write extensions.
 * OpenRTB model reviews:
-  - Using protobuf deprecation for Video.protocol.
+  - Using protobuf deprecation for `Video.protocol`.
   - Documentation and ordering in sync with the latest specs.
-  - Some required/optional updated to match the OpenRTB 2.3 spec.
+  - Some `required/optional` updated to match the OpenRTB 2.3 spec.
-  - Content.sourcerelationship changed type to bool.
+  - `Content.sourcerelationship` changed type to `bool`.

 ## Version 0.8.0-beta4, 02-04-2015